 With the success of PSYCHO II, Universal wanted a franchise and here is the thing about that.
 It was 1986 and only one studio at the time had a hit and miss reputation for doing sequels right and that was 20th Century Fox.
 20th Century Fox sequels, from THE PLANET OF THE APES to Star Wars to ALIEN (those were the hits.
 The miss was THE OMEN sequels) may arguably not be as good as the original, but overall they didn't crap up the franchise with garbage.
 Studios like Universal (JAWS and its sequels) and Warner Bros.
-(THE EXORCIST and its sequels) were renown at the time for having an unbroken record of doing just that: Not simply making a sequel that didn't live up to the original, but for making sequels that killed the cash cow.
+(THE EXORCIST and its sequels) were renown at the time for having an unbroken record of doing just that: Not simply making a sequel that didn't live up to the original, but for making sequels that butchered the cash cow.

 With Executive Producer Bernard Schwartz out (the real name of actor Tony Curtis) Universal Pictures executives were back at the helm and in control.
 No late Alfred Hitchcock or Richard Franklin (busy with a different Horror movie and working with some fellow Hitchcock alumni) could be found.
 Universal put career Second Unit/Assistant Director, Hilton A. Green (ALFRED HITCHCOCK PRESENTS [TV], PSYCHO, MARNIE) in as producer and, because actor Anthony Perkins wanted to direct and was willing to do it for free, gave him the job.